ivopr/tamagui-expo/README.md

 ## Troubleshooting
 ### I'm on WSL but my app doesn't connect
-WSL2 runs inside it's own container, so it doesn't share the same IPv4 and port status as your host machine, you might need [this](https://gist.github.com/ivopr/64f974e632b7edcbe1f5e58b91e31598)
+WSL2 runs inside its own container, so it doesn't share the same IPv4 and port status as your host machine, you might need [this](https://gist.github.com/ivopr/64f974e632b7edcbe1f5e58b91e31598)